Wagons East: Production

 John Candy was contractually mandated to make this film due to his existing contract with Carolco Pictures from their scrapped John Hughes comedy film Bartholomew v.
-Neff, which Candy was to star in with Sylvester Stallone as feuding neighbours.
-Despite his misgivings about the script and due to the fact that he was over $1 million in debt due to his stake as a minority owner with the struggling Toronto Argonauts football team, Candy reluctantly agreed to make Wagons East in Durango, Mexico.
+Neff, which Candy was to star in with Sylvester Stallone as feuding neighbors.
+Despite his grievances with the script and due to the fact that he was over $1 million in debt due to his stake as a minority owner with the struggling Toronto Argonauts football team, the financially strained Candy reluctantly agreed to make Wagons East in Durango, Mexico.

 However on the evening of March 3, 1994, after finishing the day’s shooting, an exhausted Candy went back to his hotel room to sleep.
 He died of a suspected heart attack in his sleep the following day March 4.
-Following Candy's death, Carolco received an insurance payout of $15.3 million ($32.4 million in 2025) The film was completed by using CGI, a body double, and script rewrites to finish Candy’s remaining scenes.
+Following Candy's death, Carolco received an insurance payout of $15.3 million (approximately $34.6 million in 2026 adjusted for inflation).
+The film was completed by using CGI, an uncredited body double, and script rewrites to finish Candy's remaining scenes.

 Candy was set to leave the morning he was found dead by costars Richard Lewis and Robert Picardo.
-According to People Magazine, Lewis and Picardo both broke down crying outside Candy's trailer.
+According to People, Lewis and Picardo both broke down crying outside Candy's trailer.